TuyaInc/tuyasmart_home_android_sdk_doc/en/resource/Activator_wifi_ap.md

 APP-->Server: Use the token to poll the list of network activation devices every 2 seconds (the total duration is 100s by default)

-Note over Device: Device turns off hotspot automatically Note over Device: The device is connected to the WiFi of router
+Note over Device: Device turns off hotspot automatically Note over Device: The device is connected to the Wi-Fi of router

 Device->Service: Activate the device
 Service-->Device: Network configuration succeeds